BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 the legal entity you represent, are permitted by the Member State of your incorporation to upload, request that we download or export any such military items from that Member State, and it is a condition of this Agreement and your use of AWS Snow Family that you are so permitted.

 ## 10\.
-Amazon Relational Database Service (Amazon RDS)
+Amazon Relational Database Service (Amazon RDS) and Amazon Aurora

-**10.1.**  You may store snapshots of Your Amazon RDS Content for later use in Amazon RDS, but snapshots cannot be downloaded outside the Services.
+**10.1 General Terms**

-**10.2.**  The Reserved DB Instance program allows you to designate Amazon RDS database instances as subject to the reserved pricing and payment terms set forth on the Amazon RDS detail page on the AWS Site (each designated instance, a “Reserved DB Instance”).
+**10.1.1.**  The Reserved DB Instance program allows you to designate Amazon RDS database instances as subject to the reserved pricing and payment terms set forth on the Amazon RDS detail page on the AWS Site (each designated instance, a “Reserved DB Instance”).
 We may terminate the Reserved DB Instance program at any time.
 We may change pricing for the Reserved DB Instance program at any time, but price changes will not apply to previously designated Reserved DB Instances.
 Reserved DB Instances are noncancellable, and you will owe the amount charged for the Reserved DB Instance for the duration of the term you selected, even if the Agreement is terminated.
 Reserved DB Instances are nontransferable and all amounts paid in connection with the Reserved DB Instances are nonrefundable, except that if we terminate the Agreement other than for cause, terminate an individual Reserved DB Instance type, or terminate the Reserved DB Instance program, we will refund you a pro rata